 This feature was announced in our TrulyHandsfree 3.0

 The new Moto Hint headset is really cool too.
 It’s a bit like Intel’s Jarvis headset that was announced by Intel CEO Brian Krzanich at CES (and of course uses Sensory!).
-Here’s a release we did a while back that tells about the technology deployed to connect a Bluetooth headset to a handset through a seamless voice command sequence, Press Release.

 Of course the Moto360 is AWESOME, and has some pretty cool voice control features.
 Yes, Sensory has done an “OK Google” trigger…we even benchmarked our trigger against Google’s…I might share the results in an upcoming blog if there is interest.